NYULibraries/sdr-documentation/accessioning-workflow.md

 find . -name "*.shp" > ~/Desktop/east_view_files.txt
 # this saves the result to a text file, which makes it easy to see how many shapefiles exist
 ```
 The above process is just one way to determine how many layers exist in a collection.
-You could also count these manually, or view the list of files in Finder hit ``command+c`` and then paste the result into a spreadsheet
+You could also count these manually, or view the list of files in Finder hit ``command+c`` and then paste the result into a spreadsheet.

 ## 2. Creating Repository Records / "Minting Handles"